 A similar 3D pen design for the beloved Mushu is also available for children or those who are just willing to learn.

 The beauty in these designs is that they are a mix of simple and complicated, and they make for very good practice for those wanting to make cool statues or are looking for inspiration for their own 3D pen creations.

-It’s impossible to search for 3D pen art ideas without seeing a picture of the Eiffel Tower.
+For some reason, it’s impossible to search for 3D pen ideas without seeing a picture of the Eiffel Tower.

 There are various free 3D pen templates for the pride of Paris out there, as well as the famous Elizabeth Tower of London, home of the Big Ben.
 The best part about these designs is that all four sides are the same shape, meaning it’s a good idea for beginners looking to improve their sculpture skills.

 For people looking for a more challenging 3D pen art project, complicated structures like the Tower Bridge or the Statue of Liberty are great creativity exercises and make good projects to improve your skills.

-For a more simple 3D art idea, simple house and shed templates are available, as well as Tudor buildings for an older aesthetic.
+For an easier idea, simple house and shed templates are available to explore, as well as Tudor buildings for an older aesthetic.